FAQ Regarding Polygraph Examinations

 Should I take a polygraph examination if the police ask me to take one?
 Are polygraph results admissible in court?
-Here are answers to your questions.
+Here is what you need to know about the role of polygraph tests in criminal cases.

-No. If a police or law enforcement polygraph exam is not in your best interest, a lawyer can always contact the police department and cancel the examination.
+No. If a police or law enforcement polygraph exam is not in your best interest, a lawyer can contact the police department and cancel the examination.
 An experienced defense lawyer will know how to cancel the examination and not make it reflect poorly on you.
+A lawyer’s role is to protect clients taking polygraph tests in criminal cases.

 Can the police lie about the result and claim I failed when the results showed I was truthful?

-Yes.
-Lying is a widespread and accepted practice of polygraph examiners and police investigators.
+Yes and no. Lying is a widespread and accepted practice of polygraph examiners and police investigators.
 Police officers and polygraph examiners use lies to trick or manipulate a person into making an admission, confession, or inculpatory statement.
 Remember, the polygraph examination procedure is as much, if not more, about the opportunity to interrogate a suspect and obtain evidence, as it is about the polygraph test results.
+This said, the polygraph examiner will generally provide a report and be truthful with the prosecutor, Officer in Charge, and defense lawyer.

-Are the results of a polygraph admissible in court?
+What is the role of polygraph tests, and are they admissible in court?

-Generally not.
+Generally, not.
 There are exceptions when a polygraph result may be admissible in an evidentiary hearing on the issue of credibility.
-Even many defense lawyers do not know how to make use of a favorable polygraph examination.
+Unfortunately, many defense lawyers do not know how to use a favorable polygraph examination.
+With skilled defense counsel, such as the attorneys with LEWIS & DICKSTEIN, P.L.L.C., a lie detector test can be an invaluable tool in seeking the dismissal or reduction of criminal charges.

 Yes.
-We often hear clients say they have no “fear” of a polygraph because they know they will be truthful.
+Clients often say they have no “fear” of a polygraph because they know they will be truthful.
 Unfortunately, telling the truth is not enough.
-In some cases, we have to have the client have a private polygraph examination before agreeing to participate in a public polygraph, so we will know whether there is a physiological issue interfering with the results.
+In some cases, our client must take a private polygraph examination before agreeing to participate in a public polygraph.
+By taking a private test first, we will know whether there is a physiological issue interfering with the results.
 People sometimes have emotional responses when they tell the truth and sometimes do not emotionally respond when lying.
-A polygraph machine is simply not a lie detector.
-It will register false positives and false negatives and will vary from one test to the next.
+A polygraph machine is not a lie detector.
+It will register false positives and negatives and vary from one test to the next.
 Some people will test more accurately than others.

 If I am nervous or anxious, will that affect the polygraph?